votast/clerk-design-improvements/improved-recommendation-slider/README.md

 # Improved Recommendation Slider

-A custom Clerk.io slider design with enhanced navigation and mobile experience.
+A custom Recommendation slider design with enhanced navigation and mobile experience.

 ## Features